AdobeDocs/experience-manager-gems-events.en/help/gems/overview.md

 Our [Experience Manager Community](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/ct-p/adobe-experience-manager-community) play a critical role in supporting product adoption and customer success​.
 Connection: Network with peers and Adobe personnel for guidance and best practices from implementation to expanding product use​
-Quick Answers: Extensive pool of real-world use case answers to support successful active use of Adobe solutions. ​ Ideation & Feedback: Intake customer product ideas and provide valuable VoC feedback to product teams​
+Quick Answers: Extensive pool of real-world use case answers to support successful active use of Adobe solutions ​ Ideation & Feedback: Intake customer product ideas and provide valuable VoC feedback to product teams​

 ## Previous webinar recording